witdaemma/EXEATSYSTEM/README.md

     -   Navigate to **Firestore Database** and click **Create database**.
     -   Start in **production mode** (it's more secure).
     -   Choose a location for your database.
-7.  **Add Security Rules**:
+7.  **Add Firestore Security Rules**:
     -   Go to the **Rules** tab in the Firestore Database section.
-    -   Replace the default rules with the contents of the `firestore.rules` file from this repository.
+    -   Replace the default rules with the contents of the `firestore.rules` file from this repository (or see the rules in `src/lib/firebase.ts`).
 This is essential for the app to work correctly.
+    -   Click **Publish**.
+8.  **Set Up Firebase Storage**:
+    -   Navigate to **Storage** in the Firebase Console and click **Get started**.
+    -   Follow the setup wizard to create a storage bucket.
+    -   Go to the **Rules** tab in the Storage section and replace the default rules with the ones provided in `src/lib/firebase.ts`.
+This is crucial for allowing document uploads and public viewing.
     -   Click **Publish**.

 ### 4. Run the Development Server